 How does horse racing work?

-Before 1986 races were covered with audio commentaries but since then pictures of races are available in betting offices.
-Attendances at race meetings have dropped somewhat due to alternative sporting attractions and more television coverage but racing is still the second most popular spectator sport in Britain after football.
+Before 1986, races were covered with audio commentaries.
+Since then, television pictures of races became available in betting offices and on mainstream TV.
+Attendances at race meetings have dropped somewhat due to alternative sporting attractions and more television coverage, but racing is still the second most popular spectator sport in Britain, with football taking the number one spot.

 Rules of Racing

 Horse racing is not like a conventional sport which involve people playing in teams or as individuals.
 The main participants are horses who run by instinct and training and not in keeping with rules.
-However, in order for racing to take place with integrity and trust rules of racing are applied and these racing rules confront the question of how does racing work?.
+However, in order for racing to take place with integrity and trust, rules of racing are applied.
+Racing rules confront the question of how does racing work?.

-The rules of racing are complex and detailed but four main ones provide the foundation of how the sport is run.
+The rules of racing are complex and detailed.
+There are four main stipulations that provide the foundation of how the sport is run.
 One of the main tools in maintaining integrity is the Steward’s Enquiry at which the trainer and rider of the horse involved have to attend.
 These enquiries are not time sensitive but input from those responsible for the welfare of the horse are obligatory.

 The main tenets of the rules of racing are as follows: